The ADA&C supports water fluoridation as a safe, effective method for the prevention of dental cavities.

 The safety and efficacy of water fluoridation has been frequently studied and continues to be supported by current science.
 Over 60 years of research and recent systematic reviews have shown that water fluoridation is a safe, effective and efficient public health measure for the prevention of dental decay.
 In fact, the United States Centers for Disease Control and Prevention has recognized water fluoridation as one of the 10 great public health achievements of the 20th century.

 “When combined with healthy food and good oral health habits, fluoride is safe and effective whether it occurs naturally or is added to the optimal level in water.
 In this way fluoridation uniquely allows us to prevent disease and suffering and promote the wellness of all Albertans, equitably.
-It is pretty simple: adults and children from areas with water fluoridate have fewer cavities than people in communities where the water fluoride level is too low,” states Dr. James Talbot, chief medical officer of Health, Alberta.
+It is pretty simple: adults and children from areas with water fluoridate have fewer cavities than people in communities where the water fluoride level is too low,” states Dr. James Talbot, former chief medical officer of Health, Alberta.

 Health Canada’s Chief Dental Officer states that “the safety and efficacy of water fluoridation has been frequently studied and continues to be supported by current science.
 Canadian and international studies agree that water that was fluoridated at optimum levels does not cause adverse health effects.”